turris-cz/user-docs/docs/hw/mox/rescue_modes.md

 example `192.168.1.2/24`) and set it up manually on your computer.
 After that, you should be able to ssh as root to your router without need to enter password.
-You will end up in rescue mode with limited capabilities, but you have _schnapps_ at your disposal and you can mount rootfs from your micro SD card and do any changes you need.
+You will end up in rescue mode with limited capabilities, but you have [Schnapps](../../geek/schnapps/schnapps.md) at your disposal and you can mount rootfs from your micro SD card and do any changes you need.

 After finishing your fixes, don't forget to unmount any mounted filesystems and reboot the router.